 non-judgmental, confidential ‘listening ear’.

-- are involved in mission and evangelism
+- is involved in mission and evangelism

-- provide pastoral care to the community
+- provides pastoral care to the community

-We support and encourage students and staff to
+It supports and encourage students and staff to

 - engage in personal spiritual development